Vinyldude8896/Employee-Tracker/README.md

 # Employee-Tracker

 ### This app will be used as a an employee tracker tool.
 This uses a node.js command line interface with express.js and mysql.
-### You can view all employees, add an employee, view all roles, add a role, view all departments, and add a department.
+### You can view all employees, add an employee, update an employee's role, view all roles, add a role, view all departments, and add a department.

 ### badges